Welcome to Dravida dasa's Padma Productions!

 tape contains something a little different: versifications of the

 translations of Sanskrit slokas, and even a few original poems.
-We

-start off with Srila Prabhupada's obeisances mantra, then move on
+We start off with Srila Prabhupada's obeisances

-to an astaka (eight-verse poem) about Srila Prabhupada, an astaka
+on to an astaka (eight-verse poem) about Srila Prabhupada, an astaka

 about Lord Caitanya, and then several astakas about Lord Krsna and

-Srimati Radharani.
 The tape also includes the Sri Siksastaka (Eight Verses

 of Instruction on the Holy Name, by Lord Caitanya) and lots of other

-verses about Krsna's holy name, pastimes, qualities, form, and devotees.
+verses about Krsna's holy name, pastimes, qualities, form,

 Sample (from the Krsna-karnamrta): "Sweet, sweet is my dear Lord's form,/

-Sweeter still His face, so fair,/ But His honey-scented gentle smile/ Is
+Sweeter still His face, so fair,/ But His honey-scented gentle smile/

-sweet beyond compare."
+Is sweet beyond compare."

 75-min.